 Some may even share account numbers informally, leading to unauthorized or personal shipments that slip through the cracks.
 The result is uncontrolled parcel spend and billing chaos.
 Important data is scattered across multiple invoices, making it difficult for finance teams to track shipments, identify discrepancies, and uncover opportunities for cost savings.

-The cure for this mistake is to consolidate and centralize.
+The Fix: consolidate and centralize.
 In practice, centralization means you replace “dozens of FedEx accounts floating around” with one unified invoice and spend dashboard.
 With all shipments visible in one place, finance teams can monitor costs in real-time, set clear usage policies, and leverage total volume to negotiate discounted rates.

 Mistake #2: Ignoring Hidden Fees